EU leaders grasp Turkey's olive branch

 "We call on all member states in the European Union to ratify the convention," she said, alluding to Bulgaria, the Czech Republic, Hungary, Latvia, Lithuania, and Slovakia.

-The EU summit, which focused on vaccines, had a feel-good factor because US president Joe Biden briefly joined the video-talks.
+The EU summit, which focused on vaccines, had a feel-good factor when US president Joe Biden briefly joined the video-talks.

 It was the first time an American president had done so in 11 years and it marked a symbolic return to the good old days after the turbulent years of Biden's predecessor, the anti-EU Donald Trump.